Who is the Best Child Custody Lawyer in Arizona?

 It is the ambition of our child custody lawyers to lessen the impact and find a solution as quickly as possible.

-A custody lawyer may examine different factors of a case to determine who may be most suited to the custody of a child.
+A custody lawyer may examine different factors of a case to determine who may be most suited to care for a child.

 These factors can include, but are not limited to: